Deep thermalization under charge-conserving quantum dynamics: Replica calculation of moments of the projected ensemble

-In this appendix we discuss the limiting form of the projected ensemble at late times in chaotic $U(1)$-symmetric dynamics for general initial states and measurement bases.
-First we derive a general, implicit form of the moment operator $\rho^{(k)}$ averaged over random $U(1)$-symmetric transformations of the generator state; then we make progress, within a `replica limit' approach, for two special cases of interest, namely (i) when the the measurement basis is `maximally charge-revealing' ($z$ basis), and (ii) when the generator state is symmetric and the measurement basis is `charge non-revealing' ($x$ basis).
-From the expressions of the averaged moment operators $\rho^{(k)}$ we are then able to reverse-engineer the form of the projected ensemble itself---though only in the limit of $N, N_A\gg 1$.
-Numerical evidence presented in Sec.~\ref{sec:numerics} shows that, in practice, our results are correct in the thermodynamic limit $N\to \infty$ even for small $N_A$.
+In this appendix we present analytical calculations for the $k$-th moment operators of the projected ensemble at late times under chaotic $U(1)$-symmetric dynamics.
+First we derive a general, implicit form of the moment operator $\rho^{(k)}$ averaged over random $U(1)$-symmetric transformations of the generator state in Sec.~\ref{app:general_form_rhok}.
+Then we make progress, within a `replica limit' approach, for two special cases of interest: (i) when the the measurement basis is `maximally charge-revealing' ($z$ basis) in Sec.~\ref{app:charge_revealing}, and (ii) when the generator state is symmetric and the measurement basis is `charge non-revealing' ($x-y$ plane basis) in Sec.~\ref{app:charge_non_revealing}.
+From the expressions of the averaged moment operators $\rho^{(k)}$ we are then able to reverse-engineer the form of the projected ensemble itself.
+Our approach is tractable only in the limit of $N, N_A\to\infty$ taken {\it before} the replica limit.
+We estimate the approximation error induced by this incorrect order of limits in Sec.~\ref{app:approximation_error}; the leading error term suggests our results should be accurate for $N_A \gg \ln(k)$.
+Numerical evidence presented in Sec.~\ref{sec:numerics} shows that, in practice, our results are correct in the thermodynamic limit $N\to \infty$ even for the smallest value of $N_A = 2$.